Victor-Oluwa/lifestyle/README.md

 4. **Run the App:**
    - Open the project in Flutter and run the app on your preferred device or emulator.

+NOTE: I developed this project for Gemona West Lifestyle interior design firm where I currently work and it will be available on palystore by January.
+Once it is finally on playstore, I'll add the link here you all download and shop in 3D